tendollartraining/MyCountries/README.md

-﻿#My Countries#
+﻿#.net Web Development#

-This repository contains an early example of using ASP.NET 5 (e.g. vNext) and related technologies to build a working website.
+This repository contains an early example of using ASP.NET 5, MVC 6 and related technologies to build a working website.
 The example allows users to add a list of countries visited and share those countries with other users.
 Additional features will be added to make it a more complete example of a site on the newest Microsrosoft Web development stack.